 We communicate with the Divisional Branch Committee of Management regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that are identified during our audit.

 This description forms part of our auditor's report.

 Declaration by the auditor

-I, Elizabeth Blunt, declare that I am an approved auditor, a member of the Chartered Accountants Australia New Zealand and hold a current Public Practice Certificate.
+I, Elizabeth Blunt, declare that I am an auditor registered under the RO Act.

 BDO Audit Pty Ltd